 Wheeling native Holly Purpura enjoys kayaking.
 And even though the flatwater enthusiast has not worked her way up to riding the rapids of Deckers Creek, she devotes a great deal of her time to the stream as the executive director of the Friends of Deckers Creek (FODC) for the past two years.
-Purpura oversees programs the 22-year-old organization implements to keep acid mine drainage and garbage out of the waterway, which forms in the Arthurdale area of Preston County and flows for 64 miles to empty into the Monongahela River at Hazel Ruby McQuain Riverfront Park.
+Purpura oversees the 22-year-old organization’s programs that keep acid mine drainage and garbage out of the waterway, which forms in the Arthurdale area of Preston County and flows for 64 miles to empty into the Monongahela River at Hazel Ruby McQuain Riverfront Park.
 “We work with the state Department of Environmental Protection to clean the watershed,” she says.
 The group’s handiwork can be seen in some unexpected places: Check out the underpass mural near the riverfront park and the creekside garden and park behind the Sabraton Kroger.

 On the creation of the FODC in 1995